Would-Be Robber With Toy Gun Nabbed After Clerk Yanks His Shirt Off

-A would-be robber was arrested after waving a toy gun at a Pennsylvania 7-Eleven store clerk and leaving his DNA at the scene, authorirties said.
+A would-be robber with a toy gun was arrested after a Pennsylvania 7-Eleven store clerk yanked his shirt off, authorities said.

 John E. Grubbs II, 44, of Philadelphia, was nabbed Wednesday after leaving his DNA-stained shirt at the Bensalem Township store, local police said.
 They did not specify the store's address.